Dn-Programming-Core-Management/Dn-FamiTracker/docs/CONTRIBUTING.md

 		- This branch is for meta related development, such as documentation, updating icons and logos, updating version info and license year text, etc.
 	- `ci-dev`
 		- This branch is for continuous integration development, such as GitHub Actions and AppVeyor.
-		- You will most likely force push this branch to hell and back, so be sure to do it on your own GitHub user's fork.
+		- You will most likely force push this branch to hell and back, so be sure to do it on your own fork repo.
 - Other branches may be made for more niche/specific modifications and fixes.
 - If your pull request touches two or more of these categories, it's fine but please keep it minimal.
 	- Otherwise, create a new branch.